altink7/altink7/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MLP
+- 🔭 I’m currently working on /Math3DScanner(R3) by Altin/
-- 💬 Ask me about Flutter or Java !
+- 💬 Ask me about Flutter or Java or R (Maths, Data Science) !
 - 📫 How to reach me: https://www.linkedin.com/in/altin-kelmendi-9057351b1/
-- I am using IntelliJ / Microsoft VS Code; Visual Studio / Android Studio
+- I am using IntelliJ / Microsoft VS Code; Visual Studio / Android Studio/...